merrillmatt011/EntropyCapture/README.md

 When the aggressor script is loaded in Cobalt Strike, three new commands will be available:

-* start_entropyCapture – Starts checking for the stated process and injects into them.
+* start_entropyCapture [process name] – Starts checking for the stated process and injects into them.
 * stop_entropyCapture – Stops checking but will not unload the already loaded DLL.
 * show_entropyCapture – Prints the contents of the file showing captured entropy.